JW-Scripts/PowerShell-Windows-Hardware-Inventory/README.md

 Must run PowerShell window as administrator prior to execution.

+# PowerShell Version
+Must use PowerShell Version 5.1 or earlier.

 # Description

 This PowerShell script uses the Get-ADComputer module to enumerate validated Active Directory computers.